react-dnd/react-dnd/packages/dnd-core/README.md

 ## What's the API like?

 [Tests](https://github.com/react-dnd/dnd-core/tree/master/test) should give you some idea.
-You register drag sources and drop targets, hook up a backend (you can use barebone `TestBackend` or implement a fancy real one yourself), and your drag sources and drop targets magically begin to interact.
+You register drag sources and drop targets, hook up a backend (you can use barebones `TestBackend` or implement a fancy real one yourself), and your drag sources and drop targets magically begin to interact.

 ![](http://i.imgur.com/6l8CpxZ.png)